spring-io/dataflow.spring.io/content/documentation/pages/1-installation/2-cloudfoundry/1-cf-cli.md

     Once you have installed Cloud Foundry, you can push Skipper to Cloud Foundry.
 To do so, you need to create a manifest for Skipper.

-    You will use the default deployment platform `deployment.services` setting in the `Skipper Server` configuration, as shown below, to configure Skipper to bind the RabbitMQ service to all deployed streaming applications.
+    You will use the "default" deployment platform `deployment.services` setting in the `Skipper Server` configuration, as shown below, to configure Skipper to bind the RabbitMQ service to all deployed streaming applications.
+Note "rabbitmq" is the name of the service instance in this case.

     The following example shows a typical manifest for Skipper: